 - Cyber-relationship addiction: An obsession with online relationships.

 Get Help for Internet Addiction at Thriveworks in Littleton, CO

 When people are struggling to regulate their time online, there are a number of resources available to them.
 Some people benefit from support groups or 12-step groups.
-Cognitive Behavioral Therapy or another therapeutic method may help others.
-Many need medication as they recover.
-Often, people need a multi-faceted approaching to healing from Internet addiction that involves one or more of these options.
-The therapists at Thriveworks Littleton work with each client individually to find options that fit their unique situation.
+Cognitive behavioral therapy (CBT) or another therapeutic method may help others.
+Often, people need a multifaceted approach to healing from Internet addiction that involves one or more of these options.
+The exceptional therapists at Thriveworks in Littleton, CO work with each client individually to find options that fit their unique situation.

 Are you struggling with your Internet use?
 If you are ready to meet with a licensed therapist to talk about your issue, Thriveworks in Littleton, CO offers appointments for Internet addiction.
 When you contact our office, a scheduling specialist will answer your call and help you make an appointment.
 Weekend and evening sessions are offered, and we accept many different insurance plans.
 Call today.